Over our 32-year history, our charity has been driven by a commitment to continuously improve advanced pre-hospital patient care across the Midlands.

 Why does Midlands Air Ambulance Charity need a new facility?

-This project has been carefully considered for over three years and is part of our commitment to continuously improve advanced pre-hospital patient care across the Midlands and is a vital development for the whole of the region.
+This project has been carefully considered for over four years and is part of our commitment to continuously improve advanced pre-hospital patient care across the Midlands and is a vital development for the whole of the region.

 This new facility will help future-proof the delivery of our pre-hospital critical care for the Midlands region.
 The benefits of the new building are:

-Provide a rapid despatch location
+Provide a rapid dispatch location